PowerStore

 • Install Helm 3.x

-• If you plan to use either the Fibre Channel or iSCSI or NVMe/TCP or NVMe/FC protocol, refer to either Fibre Channel requirements or Set up the iSCSI Initiator or Set up the NVMe Initiator sections below.
-You can use NFS volumes without FC or iSCSI or NVMe/TCP or NVMe/FC configuration.
+• If you plan to use either the Fibre Channel, iSCSI, NVMe/TCP, or NVMe/FC protocols, refer to either Fibre Channel requirements or Set up the iSCSI Initiator or Set up the NVMe Initiator sections below.
+You can use NFS volumes without FC, iSCSI, NVMe/TCP, or NVMe/FC configurations.

-You can use either the Fibre Channel or iSCSI or NVMe/TCP or NVMe/FC protocol, but you do not need all the four.
+You can use either the Fibre Channel (FC), iSCSI, NVMe/TCP, or NVMe/FC protocol, but you do not need all four to be enabled.

 • Linux native multipathing requirements